garlictech/anyupp/README.md

 ### Build the crud (amplify) app

-`nx build-schema crud-backend --app=APPNAME --stage=dev`
+`nx build-schema crud-backend --env=ENVNAME`

-The command builds the _current_ configured app / stage.
+The command builds the _current_ configured app / stage environment.

 **IMPORTANT**: the build overwrites the schema with the current github schema!

 Deploy the current app/stage:

-`nx deploy crud-backend --app=APPNAME --stage=dev`
+`nx deploy crud-backend --env=ENVNAME`

 To build the admin site for a given configuration:

 Building the stack:

-`nx build anyupp-backend --app=APPNAME --stage=dev` :exclamation: use your own app name
+`nx build anyupp-backend --env=ENVNAME` :exclamation: use your own app name

 Deploying the stack:

-`nx deploy anyupp-backend --app=APPNAME --stage=dev` :exclamation: use your own app name
+`nx deploy anyupp-backend --env=ENVNAME` :exclamation: use your own app name

 ## Deleting the stack

-Destroy the admin amplify app:
+Destroy the admin amplify app environment:

-`nx remove crud-backend --app=APPNAME --stage=dev`
+`nx remove crud-backend --env=ENVNAME`

 **WARNING**: the command destroys the amplify app that is currently pulled!
 Both the local and the backend resources so be careful.

 Then, remove the CDK stack:

-`nx remove anyupp-backend --stage=dev`
+`nx remove anyupp-backend`

 **WARNING** it removes the given stage of the app currently set in `sst.json`.